R.A.W. Home

 A Little R.A.W.
 History

-K-Haw founded the R.A.W. in 2008 on a neglected farmstead with a ramshackle barnyard and patch of hardwood forest in Carnesville, Georgia.
+K-Haw founded the R.A.W. in 2008 in Carnesville, Georgia and, with Sean Hart, cultivated its earliest incarnations on a neglected farmstead with a ramshackle barnyard and patch of hardwood forest.
 Then the whole big ass family herd moved west to golden pastures of Orland, California in 2011, going north to Oregon soon after.
 Since 2014 the R.A.W. has been grounded in a plot of paddocks and woods in what’s known now as the Coast Range foothill forests just west of a town called Philomath, Oregon, traditional homeground of the Champinefu Kalapuya.
 The R.A.W. reckons the hidden histories of this land, while at the same time cultivating fertile (if far-flung) associations with others around the planet.

 Celebrating its ten-year anniversary in 2018, the R.A.W. began shifting gears toward new ways to both reach out and to go deeper into places and ways we inhabit — to enmesh and share its mode of contemporary creative explorations with other rural adventurers, both very-local and worldwide.
 The R.A.W. cultivates knotty nodes and possibilities for collaborations of all kinds, but especially projects that mix the generative provocations of contemporary ecological art practices with the fertile (agri)cultural energies of rural places.